-- 5.1 The proposal for the site is to renovate and extend the existing house to the front, side and rear. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to construct a new greenkeepers storage facility to replace some existing structures. - 5.2 The proposed location of the above structures can be seen on the appended plan.

 Method Statement and Procedures for Development Works